CShatto99/Markdown-Notes/README.md

 * nodemon

 ## Local Setup
+1. Add a Mongo URI and a JWT token secret to the `.env` file.
-1. Run the following commands
+2. Run the following commands:
     ```
     git clone https://github.com/CShatto99/Markdown-Notes.git